Preparing parents and carers to upload Trinity digital exams

 01 October 2024

-One of the many benefits of being a private Trinity exam centre is that you have a degree of autonomy as to how it is managed.
+One of the many benefits of being a private Trinity exam centre is that you have a degree of autonomy as to how your centre is managed.
 One such model for digital exams is for the centre to enter and record the candidates' exams, but to hand the submission of the video over to those at home - making them the Submitter.
 This can be a great way of managing the administration, particularly if entering a large number of candidates.
 However, it is important that parents feel confident in doing this, especially if the centre isn't always going to be on hand to support them, as might be the case during school holidays.
 Read on for some tips on how you can make sure those uploading exams have the information they need and where to point them to if they need help.

 Exam info